 Humanity has always done what “seems right,” with the same failed results.
 It is as if a man built a house on a swamp only to have it sink into the mire upon completion.
 Years later, his son does the same thing—only to have his home destroyed.
 Then his grandson does the same.
 And his great-grandson…

 Absurd!
 If this scenario were real, the first man’s son would realize his father’s mistake and not repeat it.

 Amazingly, this is essentially what educators have unwittingly done for millennia.
 They have built on what they thought was right, but the track record of this thinking speaks for itself: wars, poverty and corruption—evil continually.
 (To learn more about this topic, read Did God Create Human Nature?)

 The Bible alone outlines what constitutes a good education, providing the right foundation on how to overcome and avoid the problems that have always plagued mankind’s education system.
-Notice what God thinks of mankind’s attempt to govern itself: “My thoughts are not your thoughts, neither are your ways My ways, says the Lord” (Isa.
+Notice what God thinks of man’s attempt to govern itself: “My thoughts are not your thoughts, neither are your ways My ways, says the Lord” (Isa.
 55:8).

 How far apart from God are mankind’s ways—including its ways to educate?
 The next verse answers, “For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts” (vs. 9).

 Government officials, school administrators, teachers and parents must all realize that on their own they can never succeed in providing a truly good education.
 Without this, students do not have a chance.

 The only way this could happen would be for every government and school board to admit they are wrong and follow what is outlined in the Bible—the only right foundation for education.
 This crucial step would unleash true knowledge and incredible wisdom the world over.
 Virtue—true character—would be at the core of every class lesson, which would bring true joy to students.
 Teachers would command students’ full respect and attention, and finally experience what is truly a noble vocation.